alf1303/Artnet_WS281x_Esp8266/README.md

  - #LAN not active  now

  - AUTOMODE

+ - FIXTURE

+Compatible with Android application: https://play.google.com/store/apps/details?id=alfarom.apps.ledcontroller

+////////////////OLD, but present in firmware.
+Also there is new mode for joining leds in segments for occupying smaller amount of DMX channels (size of segments can be set via service mobile application or firmware)

 AUTOMODE has a STATIC submode for showing static color which is writed in FS and CHASE submode.
 In CHASE submode, esp8266 plays packets from FS, which were stored there via RECORDING process.